juliafmorgado/30DaysOtel/week2/day8.md

 Week 1 taught us *what* OpenTelemetry does.
 Week 2 will teach us *how* to use it.

-But first, we need to understand something important: **Remember `span.setAttribute()` from [Day 4](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md)?
-That's the API.**

-Today we learn why it's separate from the SDK and why this separation is the key to vendor-neutral observability.
+Today we learn why the API is separate from the SDK and why this separation is the key to vendor-neutral observability.

 ## What we've already learned (without realizing it)

 Here's something that might click now: **We've been learning about the API all week.**

-- **Day 4:** When we learned `span.setAttribute('user.id', '12345')` — that's the API
+- **[Day 4](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md):** When we learned `span.setAttribute('user.id', '12345')` — that's the API
-- **Day 5:** When we learned semantic conventions like `http.method` — those are used with the API
+- **[Day 5](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day5.md):** When we learned semantic conventions like `http.method` — those are used with the API
-- **Day 6:** When we learned auto-instrumentation — those libraries use the API
+- **[Day 6](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day6.md):** When we learned auto-instrumentation — those libraries use the API

 The API isn't new.
 What's new today is understanding why it's separate from the SDK.